 Congratulations to our researchers in the School of Biomedical Sciences who have secured NHMRC 2021 Investigator Grants.

-10 applications from the Department of Microbiology and Immunology were successful with research focused on T cells, respiratory viruses and vaccines.
+12 applications from across the School of Biomedical Sciences were successful with research focused on T cells, respiratory viruses and vaccines.

 Engineering T cells to promote peripheral immunity